luke-gru/riml/README.md

 Heredocs
 --------

-    msg = <<EOS                           let s:msg = "a vim heredoc! " . s:cryForJoy() . "!\nHooray!\n"
+    msg = <<EOS                           let s:msg = "a vim heredoc! " . s:cryForJoy() . "!\nHooray!"
     A vim heredoc! #{cryForJoy()}!
     Hooray!
     EOS

 Riml heredocs must have the ending pattern ('EOS' in this case) start at the beginning of the line.
-Interpolating expressions is allowed in heredocs.
+Interpolated expressions are allowed in heredocs.
-Compiled heredocs always end with a newline.

 Functions
 ---------